Dish gets Amazon on board to build 5G network, to launch in Las Vegas

 AWS Vice President David Brown said the partners had discussed working together for around 18 months ahead of the deal signed on Wednesday.

-It is not exclusive and AWS has an existing partnership with telecom operator Verizon (VZ.N).
+It is not exclusive and AWS has an existing here partnership with telecom operator Verizon.

 “If AWS and Dish were to partner on going after the enterprise opportunity together – leveraging Dish’s network and AWS’ enterprise services infrastructure and sales force – that would be exciting,” Jonathan Chaplin, an analyst at New Street Research, said.

-Dish, with its new network built on the latest technologies, could become a threat to traditional telecom operators, such as Verizon and AT&T (T.N).
+Dish, with its new network built on the latest technologies, could become a threat to traditional telecom operators, such as Verizon and AT&T.

 “They will have a lower cost than Verizon and so will be able to undercut on price,” Chaplin said.